antronerds/r2-training-courses/docs/Molecular_Oncology_CRC.md

 Q: looking CGH profiles, do you see a difference between the several CMS classifications for the CGH profiles, what do you observe.?

-In cance, a high rate of mutations occur in the genome and could sometimes even reach hundreds and thousand of genes per megabase.
+In cancer, a high rate of mutations occur in the genome and could sometimes even reach hundreds and thousand of genes per megabase.
 In general, tumors are classified as hypermutated when they exibit more than 10-12 mutation per megabase.
 Also, this dataset is annotated for each patient with the hypermutation status.

 * Again generate CHG profile for the hypermutation status.